endtrippy/llamaNotes/README.md

 ## Upcoming Features

-- `Llama button`: will prefill the note modal with random thoughts from Meta's Llama 3 for some GenAI integrations.
 - `Users` and `User Profiles`: login with profiles.
 - `Update` and `Delete` notes: do more with your notes.